Proximal Distance Algorithms: Theory and Examples: Examples

 \subsection{Linear Programming}

-This interesting special case is harder to get right than one might first suspect.
-The best tactic seems to be to roll the standard affine constraints $\bA \bx = \bb$ into the domain of the loss function $\bv^t\bx$.
+Two different tactics suggest themselves for constructing a proximal distance algorithm.
+The first tactic rolls the standard affine constraints $\bA \bx = \bb$ into the domain of the loss function $\bv^t\bx$.
 The standard nonnegativity requirement $\bx \ge {\bf 0}$ is achieved by penalization.
 Let $\bx_k$ be the current iterate and $\by_k = (\bx_k)_{+}$ be its projection onto $\mathbb{R}^n_+$.
 Derivation of the proximal distance algorithm relies on the Lagrangian